Homebrew/homebrew-cask/CONTRIBUTING.md

 4: Switch to a new branch (ie. `new-feature`), and work from there: `git checkout -b new-feature`.

+5: Set the enviroment variable `HOMEBREW_NO_AUTO_UPDATE` to `1` to prevent brew to automaticly update your casks and checking the master branch out.

 ## Adding a Cask